Salesforce-FTL-Capstone-Pod/Securitea/planning/project_proposal.md

 - Integreation with Slack API for User Authentication (OAuth 2.0), and to send messages via Slack ( Polls, Surveys, and Reminders to complete modules).
 - Interactive learining modules/simulations with explanations and examples.
 - Multiple and in-depth topics (possible redirection to other online resources if users want to learn more.)
-- Progress tracking for each module - When complete we notify them via Slack and send them a survey.
+- Progress tracking for each module -> When complete we notify them via Slack and send them a survey asking them about their experience with the module (if they found it helpful/liked/learned from it)
+- Standard user options ( - dark mode )
+-

 ## Related Work